kigenchesire/notesApp/README.md

-"# notesApp"
+"# notesApp" </br>
-An app build on Javascript whicha allows userds to upload their notes into a central repository.
+An app build on Javascript that allows users to upload their notes into a central repository.